 4 Physiology with lab

 - Applicants must have a “C” or better in all science courses.
 Courses taken as pass/fail or for noncredit will not be accepted.

-- A minimum of 8 credits of the prerequisite courses must be completed within a five-year time frame at matriculation, with the remaining prerequisite courses to have been completed within a 10-year time frame at matriculation.
+- A minimum of 12 credits of the prerequisite courses including physiology and microbiology must be completed within a 5 year time frame at matriculation.

 - 200 hours of healthcare experience (paid or volunteer).

-- Applicants are required to supply three (3) letters of recommendation.
+- Applicants are required to supply 3 letters of recommendation.